nonsensical-beep/Dual-STNet/README.md

 The project uses a semi-supervised learning framework composed of two main parts:

 - **Inverse model**: predicts the elastic properties (Vp, Vs, Density) from seismic data.
-- **Forward model**: reconstructs the seismic response from the predicted elastic properties, used for physics-constrained / self-supervised training.
+- **Forward model**: reconstructs the seismic response from the predicted elastic properties, used for self-supervised training.

 ## Model Architecture